ivanhofer/typesafe-i18n/README.md

  - `i18n-util.ts`\
    This file contains some wrappers around the [base i18n functions](#general).

- - `custom-types.ts`\
-	For [definig types](#custom-types) that are unknown to `typesafe-i18n`.

 #### locales

 Locales must follow a specific file pattern.
 For each locale, you have to create a folder with the name of the locale inside your `src/i18n` folder e.g. 'en', 'en-us', 'en-GB'.
 The name of the folder is also the name of the locale you use inside your code.
 Each locales folder needs to have an `index.ts` file with a default export.
-The file should export an object with key-values pairs and should look something like:
+The file should export an object with string key-values pairs and should look something like:

 ```javascript
 import type { Translation } from '../i18n-types';